mccutcheonlab/FED_RT/README.md

 4) The baud rate is set at 115200 to enable FED3 to log events with millisecond resolution
 5) These changes are not necessary to establish the remote data acquisition and one can try to increase the number of motor turns to clear a jam or shut down the beeping alarm.

-{footnote for the directory of Arduino libraries - - - }

 # Step 0: Create a Google spreadsheet in your Google Drive, we will get back to it later